FAQ for newly admitted students

 Is it possible to put our offer on hold for another study term or year?

-Visit the Admissions Office web page for more info.
+Please visit the Admissions Office web page for more info.

 Are you an international student?